avleze/brackets-doxygen/README.md

     * Alt + V , a simple comment to document a variable.

 Note: If you have selected a text, and press Alt + S hot key, Doxygen Extension will comment all the lines with //.

+Thanks to:
+    * Eric J https://github.com/wormeyman for find the first error of this plugin.